merthidayetoglu/CommBench/README.md

 # CommBench

-Preconfigured Make files and run scripts are located in the ```/scripts``` folder.
-The systems we test include Delta, Summit, Perlmutter, ThetaGPU, Frontier, and Sunspot.

 CommBench takes in nine command line parameters.
 This tool runs like
 ```cpp
 mpirun ./CommBench library pattern direction count warmup numiter p g k